 Best for...Spanish

-Flights to Spain are tending to be on the high side at the moment which isn’t ideal for school trips.
+Flights to Spain tend to be on the high side at the moment which isn’t ideal for school trips.
 However, there is a solution.
 If you choose to visit Barcelona and the Costa Brava, you can travel there by coach, guaranteeing low prices!

 Plus, once you’re there, you’ll be able to use the coach to get around (subject to drivers’ hours), so your students won’t spend lots of money on public transport.